-The Young Innovator Awards (YiA) are a highlight of the local secondary school calendar bringing together some of the smartest minds of Generation Z and the next generation of innovators, entrepreneurs and game-changers.
+The Young Innovator Awards (YiA) are a highlight of the local secondary school calendar.
+The awards bring together some of the smartest minds of Generation Z and the next generation of innovators, entrepreneurs, and game-changers.

-Since 2010, over 3000 students from across the region’s 11 secondary schools have entered their creative solutions to real world problems, developing their innovation skills to thrive in our rapidly changing world.
+Since 2010, more than 3000 students from across the region’s 11 secondary schools have entered their creative solutions to real world problems, developing their innovation skills to thrive in our rapidly changing world.

-Head judge, Jono Jones (Chief Product & Innovation Officer at Bluelab) said Covid-19 saw the YiA team change the structure of the challenge, with this year’s students tasked with creating solutions to problems created by the lockdown.
+Head judge of The Young Innovator Awards, Jono Jones (Chief Product & Innovation Officer at Bluelab) said Covid-19 saw the Young Innovator Awards team change the structure of the challenge, with this year’s students tasked with creating solutions to problems created by the lockdown.

 “Lockdown created a massive number of social and business problems which in itself created new opportunities for innovation.
 Of course, added to the mix, was the challenge the students themselves faced by being in lockdown meaning they had to be extra creative when it came to sourcing information.

 “The lockdown saw the normal three month window became a five week sprint for the young innovators to develop ideas.
 The end result?
 We’ve been completely blown away by the brilliant and creative solutions to many of those challenges.”

 Winners of each category were: Noah Ball, Aquinas College (Intermediate Innovator); Claire Ma, Aquinas College (Junior Innovator); and Alaya Callinan, Otumoetai College (Senior Innovator).